anaramirli/predict-soccer-ball-location/README.md

 Model which is designed to predict ball location on the pitch during a soccer match using spatiotemporal data by utilizing machine learning algorithms.

-The project contains data analysis, dataset construction, model development and testing files written using jupyter notebooks, python and js.
+The project contains data analysis, feature construction, model development and testing files written using jupyter notebooks, python and js.

 Project consists of 3 model:
 * Game State Model (determines whether game is stopped or not) `Random Forest Classifier`